SwitchBlade: SwitchBlade x8100

-The SwitchBlade x8100 series was launched in 2012 is an advanced layer 3 chassis switch with 1.92Tbit/s of switching capacity when two SBx81CFC960 control cards are installed.
+The SwitchBlade x8100 series was launched in 2012 is an advanced layer 3 chassis switch with 1.92 Tbit/s of switching capacity when two SBx81CFC960 control cards are installed.
 It is available in two chassis sizes, 6-slot (SBx8106) and 12-slot (SBx8112).
-The 12-slot chassis has 10 line card slots and 2 controller card slots.
-The 6-slot chassis has 4 line card slots, 1 controller card slot, and one additional slot that can accommodate either a line card or controller card.
+The 12-slot chassis has 10-line card slots and 2 controller card slots.
+The 6-slot chassis has 4-line card slots, 1 controller card slot, and one additional slot that can accommodate either a line card or controller card.
 It also features four hotswappable PSU bays, supporting load sharing and redundancy for both system and POE power.
 It is among the most power-efficient switches in its class.